lerignoux/lets-encrypt-ovh-container/README.md

 # Lets Encrypt OVH docker container

+## DEPRECATED
+We recommend to use the official certbot that now supports OVH. see [ovh-plugin](https://certbot-dns-ovh.readthedocs.io/en/stable/)

 A Container to automate Lets encrypt certificate creation, renewal and revoke using ACME challenge on OVH API